opendnssec/opendnssec/README.md

 - A Java runtime environment (JRE/JDK)

-## Building from the source code respository
+## Building from the source code repository

-If the code is downloaded directly from the source code respository (git), you have to prepare the configuration scripts before continuing with build:
+If the code is downloaded directly from the source code repository (git), you have to prepare the configuration scripts before continuing with build:

 1. Install automake, autoconf and libtool.